ChangdeDu/changdedu.github.io/_pages/about.md

 - 06/2022: Our paper on "Graph Emotion Decoding from Visually Evoked Neural Responses" got accepted to **MICCAI 2022**

-- 06/2022: Our paper on "Exploring the Brain-like Properties of DNNs: A Neural Encoding Perspective" got accepted to **Machine Intelligence Research**

 - 03/2022: I will serve as a reviewer for **ECCV-2022**

 - 11/2021: I will serve as a reviewer for **CVPR-2022**